CCExtractor/Deluge-mobile-remote-client/README.md

 note: some of the images are taken from internet, Iam not claiming that those images belongs to me.
-All the credit and copyrights belongs to their respective owner
+All the credit and copyrights belongs to their respective owner.
 ## Contact
 <a href="https://www.linkedin.com/in/arshadverified/" target="_blank">Mohammad Arshad</a>